Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Component computations and proofs

 and therefore

-\textbf{Step 2: control of the near-horizon part by the redshift bulk.} In the redshift region $\{r\le r_1\}$ the deformation tensor $\pi(\hat H)$ is positive definite (after the standard cutoff construction of $\hat H$ in Definition~\ref{definitionH}).
+\textbf{control of the near-horizon part by the redshift bulk.} In the redshift region $\{r\le r_1\}$ the deformation tensor $\pi(\hat H)$ is positive definite (after the cutoff construction of $\hat H$ in Definition~\ref{definitionH}).
 Consequently, there exists $c=c(M,r_1)>0$ such that

 Integrating \eqref{eq:redshift-coercivity} over the slab $\{v_i\le v\le v_{i+1}\}\cap\{w_i\le w\le\infty\}\cap\{r\le r_1\}$ and using the coarea formula gives